openid-provider-commands September 2025

 If the RP is unable to process a valid request, the RP MUST respond with a 5xx Server Error status code as defined in RFC 9110 section 15.6.

-Command Tokens MUST be explicitly typed.
-This is accomplished by including a typ (type) Header Parameter with a value of command+jwt in the Command Token.
-See Security Considerations for a discussion of the security and interoperability considerations of using explicit typing.
+Command Tokens MUST be explicitly typed by including a typ (type) JWS Header Parameter with the exact value command+jwt.
+See Security Considerations for rationale.

 A non-normative example JWT Claims Set for the Command Token for an Activate Command follows: